 If at first you don’t succeed, be gently persistent.
 Eventually, Aunt Ethel may get tired of being pestered and offer to send you some genealogical document you didn’t know she had.
 That’s how I got the Lundeen family Bible: My second cousin, weary of my quizzing, said, “Maybe it would just be easier if I sent you the family Bible.”
 I almost dropped the phone.

 If your office happens to be within lunch-hour distance of a FamilySearch Center (check FamilySearch for locations), good for you: You’ve got time to zip over and check out some of the vast holdings of the FamilySearch Library in Salt Lake City.

 Lunch hour is ideal for making good on your New Year’s resolution to join a genealogy or history society.
 We don’t mean just your local group: Membership in a society covering the geographic area you’re researching, whether at the state or county level (or both), can pay big dividends.

 For example, joining the Georgia Genealogical Society nets you a subscription to the Georgia Genealogical Society Quarterly, PDF files of some past issues and access to both a subject index and a searchable name index.
 While I’m registering using the online application, I might just have to order the group’s Wilkes County Tax Digest (two volumes).

 Many societies also have websites with databases and message boards where you can inquire about local cemeteries, get insider advice on circumventing that courthouse fire, and see if someone can do a quick birth-record lookup.
-You’ll find a list of societies nationwide at the Federation of Genealogical Societies and links at Cyndi’s List, or visit USGenWeb’s state and county pages which typically list local family history organizations.
+You can search for a genealogy society near you using the National Genealogical Society’s website and links at Cyndi’s List, or visit USGenWeb’s state and county pages, which typically list local family history organizations.

 9. Watch, listen and learn.